kevinstuffandthings/timeboss/README.md

 module MyCalendars
   class AugustFiscal < TimeBoss::Calendar
     def initialize
-      # For each calendar, operation, the class will be instantiated with an ordinal value for `year` and `month`.
+      # For each calendar, operation, the class will be instantiated with an ordinal value
-      # It is the instance's job to translate those ordinals into `start_date` and `end_date` values, based on the
+      # for `year` and `month`.
+It is the instance's job to translate those ordinals into
-      # desired behavior of the calendar.
-With month rules defined, TimeBoss will be able to navigate all the relative
+      # `start_date` and `end_date` values, based on the desired behavior of the calendar.
+      # With month rules defined, TimeBoss will be able to navigate all the relative periods
-      # periods within the calendar.
+      # within the calendar.
       super(basis: Basis)
     end

     private

     class Basis < TimeBoss::Calendar::Support::MonthBasis
       # In this example, August is the first month of the fiscal year.
-So an incoming 2020/1 value would translate to
+So an incoming 2020/1
-      # a gregorian 2019/8.
+      # value would translate to a gregorian 2019/8.
       START_MONTH = 8

       def start_date
         @_start_date ||= begin
                            date = Date.civil(year_index, month_index, 1)
-                           date - (date.wday + 7) % 7 # We're additionally starting the month on a Sunday.
+                           date - (date.wday + 7) % 7 # In this calendar, months start Sunday.
                          end
       end